OneMadGypsy/upy-motion/README.md

 <br />

 **filters**
 >This driver supports 2 different types of filters (Kalman and complementary).
-Complimentary filters can only be applied to angles.
+Complementary filters can only be applied to angles.
 If a complementary filter is flagged on angles it will return the average of all the samples taken.
 The amount of samples that are taken will be half of the `rate` argument that was supplied to the constructor.

 <br />